Joel-hanson/model-tracker/backend/blog.md

 ## Introduction

-This blog is give you an idea of how can you build something that would help us in keeping track of your ml experiments that we are doing.
-I came across this idea when I had to working on a project that had to train and deploy machine learning models that uses automl packages and requires minimum amount of effort by a user.
+This blog will show you how to make something that will help us keep track of your machine learning experiments.
+When I was working on a project that needed to train and deploy machine learning models that use autoML packages and require the least amount of work from a user, I came across this idea.

-We would be only going though the experiment tracking part of that project and not the overall model lifecycle.
-This not intended for use in production, its just a sample project.
-I recommend using a mlflow for tracking logging and querying experiments.
+We would only look at the part of that project that has to do with tracking experiments, not the whole model lifecycle.
+This is not meant to be used in production; it's just a sample project.
+For tracking, logging, and querying experiments, I suggest using a mlflow which is a open source platform to manage the machine learning lifecycle.

-This article is intented for user who are already familar with a basic understanding of python and its packages like django and celery.
-I will be using docker for the project and the like to the project is
+This article is for people who already know the basics about Python and its packages, such as Django and Celery.
+For the project, I'll be using Docker, and the code for the project is in the github repo.
-In the introduction, introduce the topic and explain why it's important.
-You can also provide some background information to help the reader understand the context of the topic.

 ## Problem statement